maxjeanfavre/jetClassiferEfficiencywithGNN/README.md

 # Notes
 - Provided enough storage is available, it makes sense to run the trainings with the `--save_predictions_after_training_prediction_dataset_handling` option.
 This will produce predictions after the training and saves them.
 Otherwise one would have to produce predictions during the evaluation which would take too much time (as (1) it would be done during each evaluation instead of once after the training; and (2) parallelization: it would produce predictions in the single evaluation job instead of in each training job)
+- For the cross-evaluation (training and evaluation datasets are different), the prediction has to be done with 'main.py'.

+#Next upgrades
+- Restructure the predicition process to be easier to handle while testing cross-evaluation.

 # Contact
  Phillip Hummler, Krunal Gedia, Alessandro Calandri